syncopika/piano_roll_browser/README.md

 - Left-click a block on the grid to place a note; right-click to open a context menu to delete or use the middle mouse button.
 Stretch or shorten notes by grabbing the right side of a note and dragging.
 Notes can also be moved.
 Form chords by placing multiple notes in a column!

+- change the note lock size to adjust the range of note sizes and positions!

 Instrument context-menu on right-click:
 ![instrument context menu](screenshots/instrument_menu.gif "instrument context menu")